Overview

 Disconnect and reconnect your band in the Visible app.
 This helps refresh the connection between the band and the app.

-What can I do if my Morning Stability score reading gets stuck at 95%?
+What can I do if my Stability score reading gets stuck at 95%?

-What can I do if my Morning Stability score reading gets stuck at 95%?
+What can I do if my Stability score reading gets stuck at 95%?

 When will automated overnight measurements be available?